 The start and end of the school day have also been completely rewired, and time reclaimed from the commute is being spent together as a family.
 Family togetherness is one of the most welcomed and valued changes caused by COVID-19, whether they’re enjoying YouTube workouts or leisurely sit-down breakfasts that are treated more like dinner.

 At dinnertime, kids are involved with the cooking process more than before, and mealtimes are later and slowed down as there’s no need to get ready for the next day.
 On weekends, co-consumption of content increases as families recreate Friday nights at the movies, with 71% of kids and parents reporting that they’re using their smart TVs more than before.

 Kids and parents comment on ads they see together, so target your online video, YouTube, and over-the-top campaigns to evening-time and co-viewed content to stay top of mind.
 On social platforms, we’ve seen great results from creating influencer-branded content that promotes cross-generational activities.
 Cultivating this family behavior through deliberate and specific content will help to gain long-term consumer trust for your brand — even if the activity isn’t directly related to your product.
 Pebbles cereal’s Daily Yabba Dabba Doo website of crafts and activities that don’t have anything to do with cereal is a great example.
 Try to riff on themes like movie night recipes, a before-school fitness routine, or fun ideas to get kids off their devices at night.
 Make sure families see your content by promoting it in kid-safe and co-viewed online environments.

 The main message here is that in the new normal, the kids’ space has shifted and the rules for branding and marketing have changed.
 Think about delivering value to your consumers beyond your brand message — these are the brands that will win over consumers in the long run.

-This article was originally published in the June 2020 issue of the Toy Book.
+This article was originally published in the October 2020 edition of the Toy Book.
 Click here to read the full issue!